 To change which blocks show in your course and where they appear, you must first click Turn editing on.

-To delete a block, click the X icon in the block heading.
+To delete a block, click the X icon underneath the block heading.

 Make the course available to students.